Layaa-V/MLOps-LayaaVishwakarma-M25CSA017/README.md

-# DL-Ops Lab Assignment 1 Results
+# ML-DL-Ops Lab Assignment 1 Results

 ## Q1(a): ResNet Performance Analysis on MNIST/FashionMNIST
 The following table summarizes the classification test accuracy for **ResNet-18** and **ResNet-50** across various hyperparameters, including Batch Size, Optimizer, and Learning Rate.